Risk of Bitcoin Market: Volatility, Jumps, and Forecasts: Realized Risk: Volatility and Jumps

 where $\Delta$ associates with the sampling period, we sample the daily price process every 5-minutes evenly, which means 288 price points per trading day\footnote{24-hours trading in BTC exchanges}, hence $\Delta=1/288$.
 The logarithmic return $r_{t+j\Delta}$ denotes the $j\mbox{-}th$ observed price change value in day $t$.

-Under the classic continuous-time jump diffusion assupmtions where price follows \eqref{eq:def_continuous_jump}, by the theory of quadratic variation, $RV$ can be interpreted as the linear combination of a integrated variance component ($IV = \int^{t+1}_{t} \sigma^2(s)ds$) and squared jump component ($J^{2}=\sum_{t<s\leq t+1} \kappa^2(s)$) as the sampling period $\Delta$ goes to zero \footnote{More details can be found in the online supplementary materials}.
+Under the classic continuous-time jump diffusion assumptions where price follows \eqref{eq:def_continuous_jump}, by the theory of quadratic variation, $RV$ can be interpreted as the linear combination of a integrated variance component ($IV = \int^{t+1}_{t} \sigma^2(s)ds$) and squared jump component ($J^{2}=\sum_{t<s\leq t+1} \kappa^2(s)$) as the sampling period $\Delta$ goes to zero.

 To separate the squared jump component from the $RV$, many integrated variance estimators were proposed (\cite{barndorff2004power, barndorff2006econometrics, andersen2007roughing}), the primary one is named BiPower Variance estimator, $BPV_{t+1} = \mu_{1}^{-2}\sum_{j=2}^{1/\Delta} |r_{t+j\Delta}| \cdot |r_{t+(j-1)\Delta}|$, where $\mu_1=\sqrt{2/\pi}$.
 Intuitively, by accumulating the adjacent logarithmic returns, bipower variance intends to smooth the variance estimation and converges to integrated variance as $\Delta$ goes to zero in the presence of infrequent jumps.
 Then the squared jump component $J^{2}_{u}$ can be isolated by differencing $RV$ and $BPV$, i.e $J^{2}_{t+1,u} \stackrel{\operatorname{def}}{=} \max\left\{RV_{t+1} - BPV_{t+1},0\right\}$\footnote{To guarantee the non-negative of the squared jump component, we simply truncate the negative values.
 The $u$ in the subscript denoted for the "uncorrected" to distinguish with the "corrected" version in the later section.}.
 More details about the convergence of realized variance and bipower variance are documented in Appendix \ref{app:converge_prop_rvj}.
-We show the estimated processes of Bitcoin including risk measures and the uncorrected jump component in Figure \ref{fig:lgrt_rvbpv_jump}, along with the 5-minute logreturn process.
+We show the estimated processes of Bitcoin including risk measures and the uncorrected jump component in Figure \ref{fig:lgrt_rvbpv_jump}, along with the 5-minute log return process.